Is It Worth Suing an Uninsured Driver?

 • Emotional distress

-Filing a claim with your own insurance company should not affect your premiums.
-An attorney will know when an insurer acts in bad faith and can help you fight for appropriate compensation.
-Most personal injury lawyers will not charge you any money to handle your case because they take cases on a contingency fee basis.
-This means they only receive payment when they get you an award first.
-Under these agreements, victims do not pay anything upfront and do not pay anything at all until the case resolves.
+Most personal injury lawyers will not charge upfront fees to handle your case because they accept cases on a contingency fee basis.
+This means they only receive payment when they recover a financial award for you.
+Under these agreements, injured victims do not pay anything upfront and do not pay anything until the case is resolved.

 Resources & Statistics for Accidents with Uninsured Drivers